Improving significance of binary black hole mergers in Advanced LIGO data using deep learning : Confirmation of GW151216: Analysis of O1 and O2 data

 Though doing a full analysis of any of the observational runs is beyond the scope of the current work, we wish to get an estimate of what we should expect from the extended analysis.
-We make an assumption that the improvement in the background estimation is similar across all the chunks in the observational run.
-We then note the improvement in the significance of the full set of foreground triggers against the analysed chunk of that run and estimate their improved IFAR values with respect to the background of the original chunks they belonged to.
-Calculating these MLStat IFAR values of full O1 and O2 foregrounds, we confirm the detection of one event in O1, viz. \newevent, that has been discussed in the literature before~\cite{2OGC, IAS_O1, IAS_GW151216, odds_GW151216, pratten2020assessing, huang2020source}, whose IFAR improved from $0.00173$ years in GWTC-1 to $1.983$ years with MLStat.
-CWT maps of the events that become significant with our analysis are shown in Fig.~\ref{fig:CWT_new_events}.
+We make an assumption that the factor by which the background reduces as a function of base statistic remains similar across all the chunks in an observational run.
+We then note the improvement in the significance of the full set of foreground triggers against the background of the analysed chunk of that run and estimate their improved IFAR values with respect to the background of the original chunks they belonged to.
+Calculating these \mlstat IFAR values of full O1 and O2 foregrounds, we report the event \newevent in O1 with improved significance, which has been discussed in the literature before~\cite{2OGC, IAS_O1, IAS_GW151216, odds_GW151216, pratten2020assessing, huang2020source}.
+The IFAR for this event improved from $0.0173$ years in GWTC-1 to $1.656$ years.
+When the chunk containing the event was analysed with \mlstat, the actual IFAR value was obtained to be $1.453$ years, remarkably close to the one predicted using the approximate projection mentioned above (see Fig.~\ref{fig:sign_comp_new_event}).
+This confirmed the detection of \newevent with \mlstat while also increasing the reliability of the approximation.
+The comparison of foreground and background triggers with \mlstat and base statistic is shown in Fig.~\ref{fig:frgbkg_new_event}.
+Notice that the background and most of the foreground gets pushed to lower values with \mlstat except the event \newevent (marked with star) which shows minimal change in statistic value due to the high \Pcbc values recorded in both the detectors.
+The CWT maps of the events that become significant with our analysis are shown in Fig.~\ref{fig:CWT_new_events}.

 We list the combined foreground of O1 and O2 with $\mathrm{FAR}_\mathrm{ml}< 1$ per month in Table~\ref{tab:All_events}.
 GW170818 was not detected by \pycbc and thus does not show up in our analysis.
-Also, GW170817 has been excluded from the analysis as it falls out of the parameter space used for training the classifier and the CBC-tracks for such long duration signals may not be visible in the CWT map.
-We intend to build a more comprehensive ML tool covering larger parameter space in the followup work.
+The recorded \Pcbc values for GW170817 are very low in both the detectors as it falls out of the parameter space used for training the classifier and the CBC-tracks for such long duration signals may not be visible in the CWT map.
+However, as mentioned towards the end of Section~\ref{sec:construct_mlstat}, the loudness of this event results in \mlstat being only slightly smaller than the base statistic.
+We intend to build a more comprehensive ML tool better covering the parameter space of CBCs to include neutron stars as well in the followup work.